-Two midterm exams will be given on September 19th at 7:50pm and November 1st at 8:15pm, and a final exam will be given on December 8th at 11:15am.
-You have to make sure there are no conflicts in your schedule - we cannot grant a makeup exam.
-The registrar's policy is that students are responsible for avoiding exam conflicts, and exceptions will not be granted in this course.
+Two midterm exams will be given on Feb.
+23 and Apr.
+6 from 7:50 pm - 9:15 pm, and a final exam on May 12 from 2:15 - 5:00 pm.
+You have to make sure there are no conflicts in your schedule - we cannot grant a make-up exam.
+The Registrar's policy is that students are responsible for avoiding exam conflicts, and exceptions will not be granted in this course.
 If you cannot take a midterm due to exceptional circumstances (documented illness or death in the immediate family), discuss this with the instructor as soon as possible.
 We will increase the weights of the other parts of the course accordingly but not have make-up exams.
-If you miss the final with a valid excuse, you will receive an Incomplete in the course and a makeup final will be scheduled as promptly as possible after the end of the semester.
-The exams will be multiple choice, graded via scantron sheets (fill in the bubble with a #2 pencil).
+If you miss the final with a valid excuse, you will receive an Incomplete in the course and a make-up final will be scheduled as promptly as possible after the end of the semester.
+The exams will be multiple-choice, graded via scantron sheets (fill in the bubble with a #2 pencil).